Why won’t my child follow instructions?

 Where are you giving the instruction from?

-We need to anchor our child’s attention before giving the instruction.
+It can help to anchor our child’s attention before giving the instruction.
 Put yourself in the same room and, ideally, on the same level as your child.
 Instructions given from a distance or from another room will get lost.
 You might also say their name or hold their hand to help them focus and hear what you have to say.

 How are you giving the instruction?